EU tells Hungary, Poland to step up their democracy game | Politics

 EU tells Hungary, Poland to step up their democracy game

-The European Union told Hungary and Poland on Wednesday to improve judicial and media independence, as well as anti-graft safeguards, saying conditions to unlock billions in aid for the two remain unaddressed and serious concerns persist.
-The assessment came in the EU executive's new rule of law report, which includes tips for democratic improvements in all of the bloc's 28 member states, from better financial disclosure by officials to digitalisation of public administration.
+"Russia's war in Ukraine is another reminder of the importance of our work to uphold and promote rule of law in the EU and beyond," European Commissioner for Values and Transparency Vera Jourova said in presenting the report.
+"We can only remain credible if our own house is in order."
+The Brussels-based Commission is withhlding Budapest's access to 15.5 billion euros of stimulus funds meant to help lift economies from the COVID dip, and to another 36 billion euros envisaged to Poland, the largest country in the EU's east.
+The Commission has already approved payouts for 25 member countries.

 The European Union told Hungary and Poland on Wednesday to improve judicial and media independence, as well as anti-graft safeguards, saying conditions to unlock billions in aid for the two remain unaddressed and serious concerns persist.
+The assessment came in the EU executive's new rule of the law report, which includes tips for democratic improvements in all of the bloc's 27 member states, from better financial disclosure by officials to digitalization of public administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)